 We currently are offering our best day pricing for ski and snowboard rentals, therefore booking one day versus multiple days will not adjust that daily rate.
 Breckenridge Ski & Sport strives to get you the best equipment at the best price!

-We will offer items such as hats, gloves, socks, buffs, and goggles availabile for purchase at our store.
-As for snow gear, we do not have any ski jackets or snowpants available for rent or purchase at our shop, but our partner Winter Wear Rentals can set you up with coats, pants, and bibs for your time on the mountain!
+We will offer items such as hats, gloves, socks, buffs, and goggles for purchase at our store.
+As for snow gear, we do not have any ski jackets or snow pants available for rent or purchase at our shop, but our partner Winter Wear Rentals can set you up with coats, pants, and bibs for your time on the mountain!

 Our rentals have the option of damage insurance that covers any repairable damage to skis or boots.
 It does not cover loss or theft.
 If you choose not to carry this coverage you will opt out at the time of rental and you will be held responsible for any damage to the equipment.
 As a renter, you will be required to sign a liability waiver and you have the choice of opting into the damage insurance upon checkout at the shop the first day of your rental.

 Your rental package will operate similarly to a car rental, and you will be charged for any days it is in your possession.
-If you return your rental package early you will be refunded any unused days.
-Rentals must be in before 9:00 AM to avoid charges for that day.
+If you wish to return your rental package early, it will be subject to our cancellation policy which requires 24 hours notice of cancellation.
+If you turn in your gear early within the 24 hour period of the next day of your rental, you will not be refunded.
+Rentals must be in before 9:00 AM to avoid charges for the next day of rental.

 Your rental can be picked up as early as the day before your first day on the mountain at 3:00 PM.
 Any rentals picked up prior to 3:00 PM will be charged for the date they are being picked up.